Key takeaways

 5. Free samples at your doctor’s office

-If you’ve been prescribed a new diabetes medication or glucose monitor, then diabetic supply samples may be available at the healthcare provider’s office.
+If you’ve been prescribed a new diabetes medication or glucose monitor, then diabetes supply samples may be available at the healthcare provider’s office.
 However, this is not a long-term solution to save money on your prescriptions.

 6. Manufacturer rebates and patient assistance programs

-Coupons for diabetic supplies and equipment may be available through the manufacturer.
+Coupons for diabetes supplies and equipment may be available through the manufacturer.
 However, manufacturer coupons are often restricted to people without Medicare coverage.
 Contact the drug manufacturer to find out if you qualify.
 Patient assistance programs are also available through nonprofit organizations, but eligibility requirements vary.